rhuss/rhuss.github.io/_posts/2014-11-7-Clean-Maven-builds-with-Docker.md

 title: Real clean Maven builds with Docker
 ---

-A local Maven repository serves as a cache for artifacts and dependencies, you all know this.
+A local Maven repository serves as a cache for artifacts and dependencies, we all know this.
 This helps in speeding up things but can cause subtle problems when doing releases.
 Docker can help here a bit for avoiding caching issues.
 <!-- more -->

 Before doing a release I typically move `~/.m2/repository` away to be really sure that everybody else can build the source as well and that any dependencies are also on the remote Maven repository.
 This is a bit tedious, because it is a manual process and you can forget to move the old directory back which will was a LOT of disk space over time.